Use Jupyter notebooks to hunt for security threats

 The integrated Jupyter experience uses Azure Notebooks to store, share, and execute notebooks.
 You can also run these notebooks locally if you have a Python environment and Jupyter on your computer, or in other JupterHub environments such as Azure Databricks.

 Notebooks have two components:

-In Azure Notebooks, this kernel runs on Azure Free Cloud Compute and Storage by default.
-If your notebooks include complex machine learning models or visualizations you should consider using more powerful, dedicated compute resources such as Data Science Virtual Machines (DSVM).
+In Azure Notebooks, by default, this kernel runs on Azure Free Cloud Compute and Storage.
+If your notebooks include complex machine learning models or visualizations, consider using more powerful, dedicated compute resources such as Data Science Virtual Machines (DSVM).
 Notebooks in your account are kept private unless you choose to share them.

 The Azure Sentinel notebooks use many popular Python libraries such as pandas, matplotlib, bokeh, and others.
-There are a huge number of other Python packages for you to choose from, covering areas such as:
+There are a great many other Python packages for you to choose from, covering areas such as:

 We've also released some open-source Jupyter security tools in a package named msticpy.
 This package is used in many of the included notebooks.
 Msticpy tools are designed specifically to help with creating notebooks for hunting and investigation and we're actively working on new features and improvements.

 - Guided investigation - Process Alerts: Allows you to quickly triage alerts by analyzing activity on the affected host or hosts.

 - Guided hunting - Windows host explorer: Allows you to explore account activity, process executions, network activity, and other events on a host.